Purism

 Purism, referring to the arts, was a movement that took place between 1918 and 1925 that influenced French painting and architecture.
-Purism was led by Amédée Ozenfant and Charles Edouard Jeanneret (Le Corbusier).
+Purism was led by Amédée Ozenfant and Charles-Édouard Jeanneret (Le Corbusier).
 Ozenfant and Le Corbusier formulated an aesthetic doctrine born from a criticism of Cubism and called it Purism: where objects are represented as elementary forms devoid of detail.
-The main concepts were presented in their short essay Après le Cubisme (After Cubism) published in 1918.
+The main concepts were presented in their short essay "Après le Cubisme" (After Cubism) published in 1918.